 - 1. Condition the polishing pad by rubbing a slight amount of polish on it. - 2.
 Use only the amount of polish specified in the label directions. - 3.
-Work a small area at a time.

-4. Rinse off and remove dried polish from crevices, trim and moldings.
+Work a small area at a time. - 4.
+Rinse off and remove dried polish from crevices, trim and moldings. - 5.
+Follow the products manufactuers directions.